The 28 Top Job Interview Replies - Get Insider Tips!

 Start by explaining what you'd need to do to get ramped up.

 What information would you need?
-What parts of the company would you need to familiarize yourself with?
+What parts of the company would you need to familiarise yourself with?
 What other employees would you want to sit down with?

 Next, choose a couple of areas where you think you can make meaningful contributions right away. (e.g., “I think a great starter project would be diving into your email marketing campaigns and setting up a tracking system for them.”)
 Sure, if you get the job, you (or your new employer) might decide there’s a better starting place, but having an answer prepared will show the interviewer where you can add immediate impact—and that you’re excited to get started.